 How will the curriculum be delivered?

-- Teachers will take attendance to students that attend online.
+Teachers will take attendance of students that attend online.

 How much remote provision will there be?